Bentley's Bandstand: March 2018

 Van Morrison, In Concert.
 Falling under the spell of Van Morrison's music, all the way back to Them's first recordings, is a life-long love affair.
 It's one that is impossible to break the spell on, because Morrison is truly a musical mystic.
 Even when he's tethered to earth on nights when the muse remains elusive, there is still a majestic soul always struggling to get out.
 Just the physical sound of what he sings conjures up feelings of floating among the clouds in a mist of love and levity.
 No matter that caution lies around every corner as Morrison moves with a brown-eyed girl down Cypress Avenue into the mystic carrying a torch just like Jackie Wilson said.
 This wondrous live concert recorded in 2016 for the BBC Radio Theatre Radio 2 concert series is an alluring night for all.
 And while Morrison himself stays semi-land bound, he still manages to show why there will never be anyone else remotely in his league.
 His ability to turn more recent songs like "Every Time I See a River" and "Keep Me Singing" into new must-hear favorites shows there is still plenty of pure magic left in the Belfast Cowboy, those nights to be missed only with extreme caution.
 Wild nights calling.

 Nathaniel Rateliff & the Night Sweats, Tearing at the Seams.
 Imagine a same-sex marriage between Woody Guthrie and Otis Redding, and the child they raise together is Nathaniel Rateliff.
 He would surely become an adult who understands the vagaries of life and society percolating in all of us, as well as the 100% soul needed to persevere even in the face of endless obstacles.
 Rateliff is a singer who can convey vibrating vistas right next to lonely avenues.
 He sings with the heart of someone who has seen his share of hard roads, but also clings to hope like it's the only oxygen left on the planet.
-His first two solo albums were essentially a dead-on-arrival affair.
+His first three solo albums were essentially a dead-on-arrival affair.
 Somehow he got a second shot in a business not known for them, and roared all the way to the big time on his next album, which included the unlikely but irresistible single "S.O.B."
 Now comes a selection of new songs that shows Nathaniel Rateliff has the power and perseverance to become a permanent presence, one who listeners can listen to with pride.
 The big-voiced singer walks right down the middle of life with his head held high, kicking things off with a funky nod to a rump-a-bump-bump Camel Walk dance vibe on "Shoe Boot."
 The red-hot Night Sweats are locked-and-loaded too, flying the flag with an unshaken belief that the path they're on actually matters.
 Son of a bitch.

 Powell St. John, Sultan of Psychedelia.
 Deep crate divers often hold the music of Powell St. John in awestruck reverence.
 For someone who started singing and playing 56 years ago, not a lot is known.
 His early group, the Waller Creek Boys, featured Janis Joplin several years before she blew out of Austin for those San Francisco nights.
 St. John kept singing and writing, including three songs on the first 13th Floor Elevators album ("Kingdom of Heaven," "You Don't Know," and "Monkey Island," one on the their second album (the endlessly mysterious "Slide Machine) and then with his own St. John the Conqueroo.
 The diminutive Texan, who was raised in Laredo on the Texas-Mexico border, had a way of writing lyrics and music that held a light to the truest essence of life.
 It sounded like capturing butterflies and then flying off with them.
 A move to San Francisco came in the mid-'60s, along with other Texans like Chet Helms, Janis Joplin, Doug Sahm, Steve Miller, and Boz Scaggs.
 A year later he was co-fronting Mother Earth with singer Tracy Nelson, who were moving their way up the ballroom ladder fast.
 St. John's songs mixed humor, pathos, and downright existential angst: "Living with the Animals," "Marvel Group," "I, The Fly," and "I'll Be Moving On" among them.
 But after a brief stint in Nashville with Mother Earth, he returned to the Bay Area (Berkeley to be exact) and settled into a life of family and far-out visions.
 This new album is one of very few St. John sightings since his early days.
 Guess what: it is entirely worth the wait.
 St. John's voice and harmonica still have the watery sound of the cosmos creaking, discovering previously unspoken truths, and venturing wherever his wandering mind takes him.
 Special guests include Roky Erickson, Greg Ashley, Mary Ann Price, and others, but this is most definitely Powell St. John's circus.
 Also included are his paintings on the album package, a color print of his artwork and postcard inside, several historically precious photographs and, naturally, the music of the spheres captured on every song.
 Heaven starts here.